Do You Remember? - David W. Brown

 Current Occupation: Retired—previously at USAID in NW Pakistan

-Currently Resides in: Middletown, RI
+Currently Resides in: Middletown, Rhode Island

 David Brown grew up on a Connecticut farm in the 1930s, something he credits with building his interest in economics.
 Worries from the Depression bled over into the 1940s with concerns about poverty and soil depletion, and into the early 1950s as marginal farm families had difficulties surviving.
 David’s interest in socio-economics continued as he studied at the University of Connecticut as an agronomy student.
 “Good ag econ professors at UConn exposed me to farm budgeting, price analysis, and marketing and policy diagnoses,” he says.
 “Surprisingly, graphic-correlation analysis in a term paper led to my receiving second prize in a national grain-company essay contest.”